Image Matching by Bare Homography: Evaluation

 \subsubsection{Planar dataset}

-this includes 26 different scenes with six images pair each, plus a further scene with only two aerial historical images with high temporal variation from~\cite{historical_aerial}.
+This includes 26 different scenes with six images pair each, plus a further single-pair scene.
 Excluding this latter pair, within each scene one image is fixed as reference, so that five image pairs are used for the evaluation.
-This dataset extends the one proposed in~\cite{dtm} with scenes from HPatches.
-Specifically, ten scenes come from HPatches~\cite{hpatches} and present only viewpoint changes, four scenes come from the Oxford dataset, two of them including viewpoint changes and the others scale and rotation changes simultaneously, five scenes are from~\cite{learning_ori} and present a combination of viewpoint changes and rotation, six scenes come from~\cite{sgloh2} and include viewpoint changes concurrently with illumination, blur, aliasing, scale and rotation changes, and the last scene is new and presents high viewpoint and rotation variations together.
-Ten images pairs of these $26\times5+1=131$ pairs are non-upright and their upright counterparts are provided too.
-There are in total $131+10=141$ image pairs, of which about $9\%$ are designed to do not work with upright methods.
-Image resolutions range from $640\times480$ to $1024\times768$ px.
+There are in total $141$ image pairs, of which about $9\%$ are designed to do not work with upright methods.
 The thumbnail gallery of these scenes is shown in Fig.~\ref{pd}.